krollobrocket/cision-block/readme.txt

 - end
 Sets the end date for the feed items.
 The format to use is 2016-12-31.

+- mark_regulatory
+Emphasis if a release if regulatory or non-regulatory.

+- regulatory_text
+Text to display for regulatory items.

+- non_regulatory_text
+Text to display for non-regulatory items.

+- show_filters
+Enable filtering of feed items.

+- filter_all_text
+Button text for \'all\' filter.

+- filter_regulatory_text
+Button text for \'regulatory\' filter.

+- filter_non_regulatory_text
+Button text for \'non-regulatory\' filter.

 - items_per_page
 Sets the number of feed items to display on each page.